 In this type of motion, an object is moving along a circular path.
 Since the velocity is a vector, its constantly changing directions balance each other out.
-Thus, a uniform circular motion is defined by the constant sum of velocity.
-Or to put it simply, if you are driving a car in a circle with the speed of 50 km/h, your acceleration is constant, yet your direction constantly changes.
+Thus, uniform circular motion is defined by the constant sum of velocity or to put it simply, if a car is driving in a circle with the speed of 50 km/h, the acceleration is constant, yet the direction constantly changes.

-Periodic motion refers to changes of a system or a physical variable based on a fixed position that is repeated approximately or exactly in equal intervals of time.
-It can be described in the following variables:
+The periodic motion refers to changes in a system or a physical variable based on a fixed position that is repeated approx. or exactly in equal intervals of time.
+It can be described with the following variables:

 Graphs of Motion

 Kinematics is associated with the geometry of motion, and thus, it is a branch of mathematics.
 It begins with a description of the geometry of the system with the initial conditions of known values.
-These values depict the position, the velocity and/or the acceleration of various points that are part of the system.
-This helps describe the motion of points, bodies and a group of bodies without taking into account the masses of the objects nor the forces that caused the motion.
+These values depict the position, the velocity, and/or the acceleration of various points that are part of the system.
+Kinematics helps describe the motion of points, bodies, and groups of bodies without taking into account the masses of the objects or the forces that cause the motion.

 Kinematics can be displayed using two-dimensional graphs.
 The plots would help understand the motion of the object with respect to time.
-Usually, three graphs are utilized: position graph, velocity graph and acceleration graph.
+Usually, 3 graphs are utilized: position graph, velocity graph, and acceleration graph.

 The position graph displays the location of the object as time passes.